dualcube/moowoodle/readme.txt

 * ✍️ Specify the user information (Username, Password, First Name, Last Name) for synchronization.
 [PRO]

 ## ➡️ Key Features
+Explore the powerful features that make MooWoodle the ideal bridge between Moodle and WordPress.
+From course integration to user sync and WooCommerce support—everything you need to manage and sell courses effortlessly.

    🚀 **Course Integration**: Showcase Moodle courses directly on your WordPress site, making it easy for students to discover and enroll in courses without leaving your website.
 [Check for more details](https://dualcube.com/docs/moowoodle-set-up-guide/#11-toc-title?utm_source=wordpress.org&utm_medium=freelandingpage&utm_campaign=MooWoodleFree).